-To promote and develop the tribal art and culture, this Institute organizes State Level Tribal Handicraft Exhibition every year.
+To promote and develop the tribal art and culture, this Institute organizes State Level Tribal Handicraft Exhibition every year as apart of festival.
 Tribal artisans get a chance to display their art forms as well as earn money.
 The tribal artists from all over Maharashtra are invited to participate in the exhibition.
 Each participant is given T.A., D.A., accommodation and food.
 T.R.T.I. makes arrangements for exhibition venue, arrangements of stalls and local advertisement.

-In the year 2017-18 the Tribal handicraft exhibition was organized at Pune in the premises of Tribal Research & Training Institute, from 15th March 2018 to 19th March 2018 as a part of tribal cultural festival, Total 105 Artisans from all over Maharashtra participated with their artifacts.
+Total 60 Artisans from all over Maharashtra participated with their artifacts.
 The exhibits like handicrafts, wooden articles, bamboo work, warli paintings, paper masche masks, metal craft, Gondi painting, Books on Tribal culture by Tribal writers and herbal medicines were for the sale.